Hook (film): Spielberg's assessment

 Steven Spielberg later admitted that he was largely disappointed with Hook.

-In the years since its release, Spielberg has admitted in interviews that he was not proud of the film, and disappointed with the final result.
+Spielberg has stated in interviews that he was not proud of the film, and disappointed with the final result.
 In 2011, he told Entertainment Weekly, "There are parts of Hook I love.
 I'm really proud of my work right up through Peter being hauled off in the parachute out the window, heading for Neverland.
 I'm a little less proud of the Neverland sequences because I'm uncomfortable with that highly stylized world that today, of course, I would probably have done with live-action character work inside a completely digital set.
 But we didn't have the technology to do it then, and my imagination only went as far as building physical sets and trying to paint trees blue and red."

-Spielberg gave a more blunt assessment in a 2013 interview on Kermode & Mayo's Film Review: "I wanna see Hook again because I so don't like that movie, and I'm hoping someday I'll see it again and perhaps like some of it."
+In a 2013 interview, after a positive reappraisal by critic Mark Kermode, Spielberg stated: "I wanna see Hook again because I so don't like that movie, and I'm hoping someday I'll see it again and perhaps like some of it."
+During the promotion of his film The BFG at the Cannes Film Festival in 2016, Spielberg reiterated his stance when journalists drew a comparison between the two films: "I hope [The BFG] has nothing to do with Hook.
+I hope it's totally different.
+I hope it's much better than Hook."
+About the movie's legacy, he said: "I don't like Hook very much, but my children love it.
+And there's a whole generation of young people who really enjoyed the movie far more than what I put into it.".
 In 2018, Spielberg told Empire, "I felt like a fish out of water making Hook...
 I didn't have confidence in the script.
 I had confidence in the first act and I had confidence in the epilogue.
 I didn't have confidence in the body of it."
-He added, "I didn't quite know what I was doing and I tried to paint over my insecurity with production value," admitting "the more insecure I felt about it, the bigger and more colorful the sets became."
+He added, "I didn't quite know what I was doing and I tried to paint over my insecurity with production value," adding that "the more insecure I felt about it, the bigger and more colorful the sets became."